-The Northcoast Environmental Center (NEC) is offering a Coastal Program Internship for the fall.
+The Northcoast Environmental Center (NEC) offers a Coastal Program Internship each summer.
 The NEC is one of the country’s oldest bioregional environmental organizations and manages several coastal programs, produces a bi-month newspaper and hosts EcoNews Report every Thursday on KHSU.

 Hours per week will vary, but 60 hours are expected for the duration of the internship and for internship credit.
 Most work will be done during the week, though some weekends will be expected for outreach events.
 HSU course credit might be available depending on your department offerings, so please consult with your faculty advisor.

 Essential Duties and Responsibilities:

 - Conduct weekly social media updates by creating info graphics, creating and hanging posters, and posting to social media